Source-robotics/PAROL-docs/docs/page4.md

 #### MoveCart(x,y,z,Rx,Ry,Rz,t=0,func,speed)

 Robot will move all its joints to the desired *orientation* tracking a specific velocity curve.
 Joints will stop at the same time at the desired positons.
 The path is linear in tools / task    space, Actuator motion not necessarily smooth and harder to validate.
 Can track trapezoidal velocity profile or polynomial.
 With this mode robot cant pass singularities and is affected by them.
 Note that when robot gets close to singularity it will stop.
 Robot will try to exectute the trajectory even if it has singularity in it.
-User needs <br />
+User needs to make sure their robot can pass thru the singularity by properly designing the task and robotic cell. <br />
 User can set desired duration of the move with variable t. <br />

 Arguments need to be given in above defined order!<br />